Estimated reading time: 5 minutes

 Regardless of the reason for the call, let the customer know that their call is important to the business.

 Thanking the customer (thank you) for calling communicates that you value their business.

-Having scripted and detailed telephone training helps employees understand customer service expectations.
-Incorporating expectations into individual goals can be part of the global performance management system.
+3. Incorporate your expectations into individual goals as part of the global performance management system.

-- The person answering the phone should know how to find the answers to any questions asked of them.
+7. The person answering the phone should know how to find the answers to any questions asked of them.
 Create a manual for the reception area that can help answer common requests or questions.